cywang90/modXTFinishers/release/slowdown_tailoredfinishers/README.txt

 VERSION
 -------

-This README is for v1.00.
+This README is for v2.0.0.

 ------------
 REQUIREMENTS
 ------------

-- The Witcher 3: Wild Hunt Patch 1.08 (or hotfix)
+- The Witcher 3: Wild Hunt Patch 1.08 or later
 - BASE eXTensible Finishers v2.03 or later
 - MODULE slowdown_default v1.03 or later